preactjs/preact-cli/README.md

 The purpose of official preact project templates are to provide opinionated development tooling setups so that users can get started with actual app code as fast as possible.
 However, these templates are un-opinionated in terms of how you structure your app code and what libraries you use in addition to preact.js.

 All official project templates are repos in the [preactjs-templates organization].
-When a new template is added to the organization, you will be able to run `npx preact-cli create <template-name> <project-name>` to use that template.
+When a new template is added to the organization, you will be able to run `npm init preact-cli <template-name> <project-name>` to use that template.

 Current available templates include: